 The living room has come a long way, but I’ve always wanted to add built-ins to the wall between the living and dining rooms.
 I sold off my living room bookcase last year in preparation, and unfortunately didn’t think through where I’d put all of my books once they had no home to belong to!

-The master bath needs. to. happen. this year.
+The primary bath needs. to. happen. this year.
 The guest bathroom works just fine, but it will be nice to finally get this thing working again.
 There were some issues with the floor tile install (more on that soon), but hopefully I can get it resolved and pick back up on this project.

-The master closet was one of the first projects I took on with the house.
+The primary closet was one of the first projects I took on with the house.
 So, naturally, it’s the first to fall apart.
 And once a closet starts to fall apart, there’s a snowball effect for all of the clothes that were supposed to have a designated place to be put away but don’t.
 I guess I can blame my beginner’s ignorance at buying a closet system on clearance, and I have let this go on for far too long.
 The drawers are falling apart, but the main issue has more to do with not better planning the space for my needs.
 Now that I know what I need to store and how much (save for the efforts I’ve been making to donate a lot of clothes in prep for this closet makeover), I’ve been coming up with plans (see lots more ideas on my closet Pinterest board).

 The living room windows are getting new molding, leaving just the upstairs rooms who need to be finished off.
 I bought a contractor’s pack’s worth of casing to get it all done in one project, so more on that soon!